graphql/graphql-spec/spec/GraphQL.md

 This is the specification for GraphQL, a query language and execution engine originally created at Facebook in 2012 for describing the capabilities and requirements of data models for client-server applications.
 The development of this open standard started in 2015.
+This specification was licensed under OWFa 1.0 in 2017.
+Copyright and trademark was transfered to the GraphQL Foundation in 2019.

 GraphQL has evolved and may continue to evolve in future editions of this specification.
-Previous editions of the GraphQL specification can be found at permalinks that match their [release tag](https://github.com/facebook/graphql/releases).
+Previous editions of the GraphQL specification can be found at permalinks that match their [release tag](https://github.com/graphql/graphql-spec/releases).
-The latest working draft release can be found at [facebook.github.io/graphql/draft/](https://facebook.github.io/graphql/draft/).
+The latest working draft release can be found at [https://graphql.github.io/graphql-spec/draft](https://graphql.github.io/graphql-spec/draft).

 **Copyright notice**

-Copyright © 2015-present, Facebook, Inc.
+Copyright © 2015-2018, Facebook, Inc.
+Copyright © 2019-present, GraphQL Foundation

 As of September 26, 2017, the following persons or entities have made this Specification available under the Open Web Foundation Final Specification